marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

 <br>

+# Ensure your data is understandable

-# Create a README File
+## Create a README File

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/readme.png" width="300"/>
 </p>

-To ensure that fellow researchers can understand and reuse your data, it is crucial to **describe what method you will use** to facilitate comprehension.
+To ensure that fellow researchers can understand and reuse your data, it is crucial to **describe what method you will use to facilitate comprehension**.
 One effective approach is to create a robust **README file**.
 This file should include comprehensive information about your dataset (i.e. *metadata*), such as its contents, provenance, licensing, and instructions on how to interact with it.

 You can refer to our <a href="03_create_readme.md" target="_blank">Create a README File workshop</a> to learn how to create a solid README file.
 {: .note }

-• Explain how you will define all your variables in your data dictionary/codebook or use your README file to do that.

 <br>

-# Data Dictionary or Codebook
+## Data Dictionary or Codebook
 In addition to the README file, you should **explain how you will define all your variables**.in a data dictionary or codebook.
 This serves as a reference document that outlines the definitions and characteristics of each variable in your dataset.
 By clearly defining and documenting your variables, you enable other researchers to understand the structure and meaning of your data, promoting its effective reuse and interpretation.

 Alternatively, you can *utilize your README file* to provide this information.